 - Release the bottom right button

-- When it vibrates, release the remaining buttons
+- When it vibrates, release the remaining buttons.

-Restart not helping?
+Restart or resetting not helping?

-If you have already tried the restart/factory resetting multiple times to no avail, your best bet is to reach out to the Fitbit support and request that they send you a replacement charger.
+If you have already tried the restart/factory resetting multiple times to no avail, your best bet is to reach out to Fitbit support and request that they send you a replacement charger.

-If you are pressed for time or find that there is a backlog for replacement chargers for the Fitbit Versa, you can probably buy one of the cheaper chargers from Amazon and give it a try.
-There are many chargers available out there for less than $10.
+If you are pressed for time or find a backlog for replacement chargers for the Fitbit Versa, you take a look at our recommended chargers and give one of those a try.

-Stick the Fitbit brand or certified
+Stick to the Fitbit brand or certified

 We hope you found the tips in this short article useful.
 If you have a tip to help a Fitbit that’s not charging, please let us know in the comments and pay it forward!